jacopovalanzano/php-captcha/README.md

 ## Installation

-You can use composer, or simply copy/paste the **Captcha** class.
+You can use composer, or download the contents of the **src** folder.

 ```bash
 composer require jacopovalanzano/php-captcha
 ```

 ## Usage
-Since the captcha is a binary jpeg image, it can be rendered with the "image/jpeg" content-type header;
+Since the captcha is a binary jpeg image, it can be rendered with the "image/jpeg" content-type header.
 ```php
     // Create a new Captcha
     $captcha = new Captcha("My super difficult to read string.");